cran-task-views/Cluster/Cluster.md

 topic: Cluster Analysis & Finite Mixture Models
 maintainer: Friedrich Leisch, Bettina Gruen
 email: Bettina.Gruen@R-project.org
-version: 2021-12-27
+version: 2021-12-28
 source: https://github.com/cran-task-views/Cluster/
 ---

 This CRAN Task View contains a list of packages that can be used for finding groups in data and modeling unobserved cross-sectional heterogeneity.
-Many packages provide functionality for more than one of the topics listed below, the section headings are mainly meant as quick starting points rather than an ultimate categorization.
-Except for packages stats and cluster (which ship with base R and hence are part of every R installation), each package is listed only once.
+Many packages provide functionality for more than one of the topics listed below, the section headings are mainly meant as quick starting points rather than as an ultimate categorization.
+Except for packages stats and `r pkg("cluster", priority = "core")` (which essentially ship with base R and hence are part of every R installation), each package is listed only once.

-Most of the packages listed in this CRAN Task View, but not all are distributed under the GPL.
+Most of the packages listed in this view, but not all, are distributed under the GPL.
 Please have a look at the DESCRIPTION file of each package to check under which license it is distributed.

 ### Hierarchical Clustering:

--   Functions `hclust()` from package stats and `agnes()` from `r pkg("cluster", priority = "core")` are the primary functions for agglomerative hierarchical clustering, function `diana()` can be used for divisive hierarchical clustering.
+-   Functions `hclust()` from package stats and `agnes()` from `r pkg("cluster")` are the primary functions for agglomerative hierarchical clustering, function `diana()` can be used for divisive hierarchical clustering.
 Faster alternatives to `hclust()` are provided by the packages `r pkg("fastcluster")` and
     `r pkg("flashClust")`.
--   Function `dendrogram()` from stats and associated methods can be used for improved visualization for cluster dendrograms.
+-   Function `dendrogram()` from package stats and associated methods can be used for improved visualization for cluster dendrograms.
--   The `r pkg("dendextend")` package provides functions for easy visualization (coloring labels and branches, etc.), manipulation (rotating, pruning, etc.) and comparison of dendrograms (tangelgrams with heuristics for optimal branch rotations, and tree
+-   Package `r pkg("dendextend")` provides functions for easy visualization (coloring labels and branches, etc.), manipulation (rotating, pruning, etc.) and comparison of dendrograms (tangelgrams with heuristics for optimal branch rotations, and tree